-Terrain and obstacle alerting is integrated within SVT to provide visual and auditory alerts to indicate the presence of terrain and obstacle threats relevant to the projected flight path.
+The Terrain Awareness and Warning System (TAWS) is integrated within SVT to provide visual and auditory alerts to indicate the presence of terrain and obstacle threats relevant to the projected flight path.
 Terrain alerts are displayed in red and yellow shading on the PFD.

 The terrain display is intended for situational awareness only.
 It may not provide the accuracy or fidelity on which to base decisions and plan maneuvers to avoid terrain or obstacles.
-Navigation must not be predicated solely upon the use of the terrain or obstacle data displayed by the SVT.
+Navigation must not be predicated solely upon the use of the TAWS terrain or obstacle data displayed by the SVT.